This article was first published on Global Convenience Store Focus.

 Sahgal describes the process of building product loyalty as akin to building friendship in the offline world.
-Trust takes time to build, and unless each product is relevant and solving a real problem, it simply won’t work.
+Trust takes time to build, and unless each product is relevant and solves a real problem, it simply won’t work.
 With access to extensive information online, not only does it take time, but consumers are increasingly demanding authentic and honest brands that truly STAND FOR something.
-Like all great companies, Unilever focuses considerable time and energy in understanding the “why” – essentially the insights driving their behaviour and why they do what they do (which is often quite different to what they SAY they will do).
-The clarity of “why” is critically important to ensure the effectiveness of Unilever’s €7bn annual global advertising spend.
+Like all great companies, Unilever focuses considerable time and energy on understanding the “why” – essentially the insights driving their behaviour and why they do what they do (which is often quite different to what they SAY they will do).
+The clarity of “why” is critically important to ensure the effectiveness of Unilever’s €7bn annual global advertising spending.

 Sahgal also made a key point about the “merits of familiarity” – which I particularly liked.
 Too often marketers get bored of their assets – packaging and advertising can feel stale from an internal perspective JUST as these critical design elements are beginning to enjoy recognition and market awareness.
-It’s an issue that affects many loyalty programmes in exactly the same way – with programme managers equally susceptible to this idea – described by Sahgal is one of the “biggest pitfalls” and mistakes he sees fellow marketers making.
+It’s an issue that affects many loyalty programmes in exactly the same way – with programme managers equally susceptible to this idea – described by Sahgal as one of the “biggest pitfalls” and mistakes he sees fellow marketers making.
 For both products and services, a key part of the communications role is to “build the memory structure” that customers need.
 Only when they recognise us can they engage with us.

 The online world has finally found ways for manufacturers to connect with consumers directly.
 Unilever is adopting innovative solutions to combine data from multiple advertising sources to gain a single view of the customer.
 While still in the early stages of testing and learning, they have adopted a partnership approach with large data providers such as the local mobile network providers (for geo-fencing campaigns), alongside more sophisticated insights from Facebook, Google Maps and Waze – all possible as a result of smartphone penetration in each market.
-This data is used with customer’s permission to understand their proximity to convenience stores, alongside basic information (such as the time of day) to send relevant messages that drive footfall and purchases in a highly effective way.
+This data is used with customers’ permission to understand their proximity to convenience stores, alongside basic information (such as the time of day) to send relevant messages that drive footfall and purchases in a highly effective way.
 The potential for these communications is “limited only by our imaginations” according to Sahgal, who highlights the possibilities created by the segmentation capabilities, lower campaign costs and sheer speed of response as exciting developments in recent years – allowing brand managers in every category to get closer to their customers.

 One specific solution that Sahgal highlighted is how these channels are being used to address a global household problem – the “tension” created by the boredom of buying and cooking a limited range of meals!
 Using artificial intelligence, Unilever can learn key dietary preferences and suggest varied menu ideas to address this universal pain point – to everyone’s benefit!

 With convenience retailers becoming ever more relevant worldwide, Unilever is committed to supporting the industry.
-Wherever possible, they partner with retailers to understand the exact demographics of their customer base and “dovetail” in to their communications.
-With a clear understanding of what needs each retailer is uniquely solving, Unilever can – for example – provide more support in the dominant health and beauty category in high traffic stores such as Thailand, and support social and cultural engagement in other markets such as the Philippines where the store can often become the venue for working communities to gather for meals before or after work.
+Wherever possible, they partner with retailers to understand the exact demographics of their customer base and “dovetail” into their communications.
+With a clear understanding of what needs each retailer is uniquely solving, Unilever can – for example – provide more support in the dominant health and beauty category in high-traffic stores such as Thailand and support social and cultural engagement in other markets such as the Philippines where the store can often become the venue for working communities to gather for meals before or after work.

 Alongside this dominant channel, various eCommerce initiatives are being explored – but are still “hugely under-developed” in South East Asia with plenty of room for growth.
-While high value or large pack purchases are being bought online, the channel is still evolving for the majority of Unilever brands which are impulse purchases.
+While high-value or large-pack purchases are being bought online, the channel is still evolving for the majority of Unilever brands which are impulse purchases.
 The cost and complexity of the last mile delivery is simply not a channel that any one brand or manufacturing company can solve alone.
 Instead, Unilever has chosen to partner with a pureplay online retailer – Lazada Group across the region – resulting in a dedicated online Unilever store to drive sales.
-The then regional Unilever President Pier Luigi Sigismondi said at the time that he believes the benefits of the partnership were “immense” – with potential to triple their business by accessing the 200 million people who want to buy online in the region.
+The then regional Unilever President Pier Luigi Sigismondi said at the time that he believes the benefits of the partnership were “immense” – with the potential to triple their business by accessing the 200 million people who want to buy online in the region.